 How Does Your Credit Score Compare to Other Americans?

 How does your credit score stack up against the average American credit score or even most Americans?
-FICO scores range from a low of 300 to a high of 850 - a perfect credit score which is achieved by only 1 percent of all consumers).
-The national average credit score is 680, and only 13 percent of the nation's population has a score above 800.
+FICO scores range from a low of 300 to a high of 850 (a perfect credit score which is achieved by only 1 percent of all consumers).
+The national average credit score is 700, and only 13 percent of the nation's population has a score above 800.
 Roughly 15 percent of the population has a credit score lower than 550.
-In general, a good credit score is anything above 700 and a very good credit score is 720 or higher.
+A good credit score is anything above 700 and a very good credit score is 720 or higher.

-Based on data compiled by Credit Karma, there is a correlation between age and average credit scores, with scores rising along with age.
-According to their data for 2015, the average credit score by age is as follows:
+Based on data compiled by WalletHub, there is a correlation between age and average credit scores, with scores rising along with age.
+According to their data for 2016, the average credit score by age is as follows:

 The Experian National Credit Index study found that people in the 18-39 age group has the greatest number of late payments.
 The 40 to 59 age group held the greatest amount of debt; and the 60+ age group used the least amount of credit that was available to them.

-- Mankato, Minnesota has the highest average credit score in the nation at 706.
+- Mankato, Minnesota had the highest average credit score in the nation — 708.

-- Greenwood, Mississippi has the lowest average credit score in the nation at 612.
+- Greenwood, Mississippi had the lowest average credit score in the nation — 622.